Kuangdia/CatStrat/README.md

 # CatStrat
 CatStrat is an investment tracking app which allows you to record and analyze your daily trading progress.
-We provide both default and customized trading strategies for you to include in daily investment records.
+We provide both default and customized trading strategies for you to include in your daily investment records.
 Moreover, you can reveal other users' customized trading strategies by spending CatCoins.
-Oh right, CatCoins is a feature of our loyalty program, you can get 100 coins right after you registered an account with us!
+Oh right, CatCoins is a feature of our loyalty program.
+You can get 100 CatCoins for free if you register an account with us right now!
 For more info, please refer to the following promotion.

 !["catcoin promotion"](https://github.com/Kuangdia/CatStrat/blob/main/public/docs/catcoin-promotion.png)